We love hearing from you! Check out our frequently asked questions below for quick answers.

 How much does it cost?

-We do not charge any fees to visit the sanctuary.
-We ask for cash donations or items from our wish list.
+We do not charge any fees to visit and volunteer at the sanctuary.
+We ask for cash donations, essential supplies, or items from our wish list.
 Please be fair, generous, and honest with how much you can give.
 As a 501(c)(3) non-profit with no government funding, we run entirely on your donations.

 Can I do an internship at Mission: Wolf?

 We don’t offer a true internship program, but many members of our volunteer staff have used their experience as an internship, and some have arranged to get college credit for their experiences here.
 If you would like to join our volunteer staff, read more here.

 Especially during the summer, we have plenty of work for short-term volunteers — you are welcome to stay up to two weeks.
 Please let us know when you are planning to visit, so we can arrange work projects for you.
 If you would like to join our volunteer staff, read more here.

 We have a free primitive campground for tent camping if you would like to stay the night after enjoying a day of volunteering.
 You can also use National Forest land a half mile away.
 Click here for more about camping.